josev2046/Video-Question-Answering-with-Twelve-Labs-and-Pixeltable/ACID_TEST.md

 ---

-### Technical takeaways: wow AI powers this acid test
+### Technical takeaways: how AI powers this acid test
 As implemented in `FINAL_my_functions.py`, the system evaluates assets through the latest Twelve Labs intelligence layers:

 1. **Visual action recognition (Marengo 3.0)**